-5. At a second footbridge, where the marked path veers right to cross the bridge, turn left instead to walk up a less distinct grassy path between large rocks that leads upwards towards a gate beside the road (A6187).
+5. Go past a second footbridge on your left.
+At a third footbridge, where the marked path veers right to cross the bridge, turn left instead to walk up a less distinct grassy path between large rocks that leads upwards towards a gate beside the road (A6187).
 Go through the gate and up some steps to reach the road.
 Cross over the road, with great care as it’s very busy, and take the public footpath directly opposite.

 6. Go through a further gate to emerge on to Hathersage Moor, with wide open moorland ahead of you.
 There is a fork of paths as soon as you’ve gone through the gate, and you need to take the left path, continuing pretty much straight on over the moor.
 This wide grassy track soon narrows as it cuts through the heather, but is quite obvious and easy to follow.
 After approx. 300 metres you will see the distinctive flat-topped height of Higger Tor in the distance ahead of you.